ckipp01/yaidom-exercise/README.rst

 Fork this (Scala SBT) project from Github, at `Yaidom-exercise`_.
 Make sure to either have an installation of `SBT`_ or `Maven`_ available.
 Also make sure to have a Java JDK 8 installed.

+The use of an IDE like Eclipse (Scala-IDE) or IntelliJ is not required, but can be handy (for its syntax highlighting and more).
+Tips for importing a Maven or sbt project into Eclipse (Scala-IDE) or IntelliJ can be found on the internet, if needed.

 Also download the API documentation of the yaidom library from `Maven central`_.
 Alternatively, bookmark the `yaidom API documentation`_ at `javadoc.io`_.